Optimal treatment assignment rules under capacity constraints: Introduction

 \section{Introduction}

 When a social planner allocates goods such as vaccines or school vouchers, two key challenges often arise.
 First, the planner typically lacks knowledge of the true treatment effects.
 Second, even when treatment is clearly beneficial, capacity constraints---such as limited budgets or supplies---may prevent treating everyone.
 While many studies have addressed the first challenge, the second has received comparatively less attention.
-This paper studies treatment assignment under such capacity constraints using Le Cam's limits of experiments framework.
+This paper studies a treatment assignment problem under such capacity constraints using Le Cam's limits of experiments framework.

 We consider a planner who aims to maximize social welfare by designing treatment rules based on observable covariates subject to a capacity constraint.
-In unconstrained settings, the locally asymptotically optimal assignment can be determined pointwise: one simply treats individuals for whom the estimated (conditional) treatment effect is positive \citep{hirano2009asymptotics}.
+In unconstrained settings, the asymptotically optimal assignment rule can be determined pointwise: one simply treats individuals for whom the estimated (conditional) treatment effect is positive \citep{hirano2009asymptotics}.
 However, under a capacity constraint, such pointwise rules may violate the overall treatment quota.
 A natural alternative is a plug-in rule that ranks individuals by their estimated effects and assigns treatment in descending order until the quota is met.
 But is this rule still optimal in the presence of constraints?
-A key challenge in answering this question stems from the need to coordinate treatment probabilities across the entire covariate distribution $F_{X}$.
+A key challenge in answering this question stems from the need to coordinate treatment probabilities across the entire covariate distribution $F_{X}$, which makes it difficult to obtain an asymptotic representation of a treatment assignment rule.